Just why you should make your Will ASAP

-Making a Will in Singapore could become trickier with new COVID restrictions announced by the government.
+Making a Will in Singapore during a pandemic could become trickier with new COVID restrictions announced by the government.
 As unknown community transmission cases increase the chances of a new Circuit Breaker being announced becomes greater.

-Why should CB make it trickier to make a Will?
+Why should CB make it trickier to write a Will?

 During the last CB the government did allow various exemptions.

-It was widely believed that you could continue to make a Will even during CB but is that view correct?
+It was widely believed that you could continue to make a Will even during CB.
+Is that view correct?

 Essential Legal services